-“Laid-back country-house hotel nestled in the Mendip Hills just outside Bath, with quirky rooms, a deer park and fabulous organic food”
+“Laid-back country-house hotel nestled in the Mendip Hills near Bath, with 29 quirky rooms, a deer park and fabulous organic food”

 It’s very hard to find fault: the interiors are simple yet attractive, the grounds are perfectly kept, and the old potting sheds have been converted into treatment rooms to help you relax.
 But best of all is the food.
 Located in a stunning Victorian greenhouse, the restaurant offers a tantalising array of daily changing dishes concocted by head chef Kamil Oseka, along with his forager and kitchen gardener.
 There’s a real emphasis on locally produced organic food: most of the greens are grown on site, a chicken and quail coop provides the eggs and there are (of course) a couple of real-life resident piggies in the grounds.

 - Spacious rooms, some with roll-top tubs and all with drenching monsoon showers; we particularly liked the 2 romantic min-cottages, with their wood-burning stoves

 - Fresh and flavoursome food, all grown on site, foraged nearby or sourced within a 25-mile radius - expect the likes of home-smoked salmon with Somerset cider, or home-grown rhubarb with vanilla sorbet

 - Very tranquil, with lovely walks in the deer park and Mendips, yet you can easily zip into Bath or Bristol